margaretstorey/emsezurich2023/activities/project1.md

 - for the empirical papers, how do the authors convince the readers that their research and findings are **novel, rigorous, and relevant** to others (see Design science paper and lecture slides on Design Science);
 - what is your personal opinion of the **importance** of this research.

 Your task is to read and think critically about each of the assigned paper abstracts, and answer the above set of questions for each of them (some papers may have a preprint online, and you are free and encouraged to look at these if available).
 Some of these questions may be difficult to answer -- do your best attempt and in some cases you can indicate if the answer is just not clear in the abstract.
+Indeed, I anticipate that you some of the questions may not be easy to answer from the abstracts alone!

-Note that several of the questions ask you to elaborate on your decisions for type of paper etc, for many of these you can copy/paste quotes directly from the paper abstracts you are reading.
+Note that several of the questions ask you to elaborate on your decisions for type of paper etc, for many of these you can copy/paste quotes directly from the paper abstracts you are reading if you wish.

 #### Submission instructions
-To submit your individual answers for each assigned paper, please use this form: https://www.surveymonkey.ca/r/emse-zurich-proj1-part1 for each of your 17 assigned paper abstracts.
+To submit your individual answers for each assigned paper, please use this form: https://www.surveymonkey.ca/r/emse-zurich-proj1-part1 for each of your 11-12 assigned paper abstracts.
 Make sure you fill out the corresponding form for each paper (that is, take care to select the paper name carefully in the survey pulldown box!!!!).
-You may wish to record your answers separately before entering in survey monkey in case of mistakes.
+You may wish to record your answers separately before entering in survey monkey in case of mistakes (but this may make the exercise more time consuming, my advice is to just take care!).

 ### Part  2